-An enthusiastic champion of new music, Yeh has been the dedicatee of new works for clarinet by composers ranging from Ralph Shapey to John Williams.
-He won the 1982 ARD International Music Competition in Munich and the 1985 Naumburg Clarinet Competition in New York.
-Yeh is also the director and cofounder of Chicago Pro Musica, which received a Grammy Award for Best New Classical Artist in 1986.
-Yeh has also released over a dozen recordings to worldwide critical acclaim.
-He appears at festivals and on chamber music series worldwide, including the Marlboro Music Festival and the Chamber Music Society of Lincoln Center.
-Yeh has performed with the Guarneri, Ying and Pacifica string quartets, among others.
+An enthusiastic champion of new music, Yeh is the dedicatee of new works for clarinet by numerous composers, ranging from Ralph Shapey to John Williams.
+He appears at festivals and on chamber music series worldwide, including the Marlboro Music Festival, Taipei Music Academy Festival and the Chamber Music Society of Lincoln Center.
+Yeh has performed with the Guarneri, Ying, Colorado, Calder and Pacifica string quartets, among others.
+His more than a dozen solo and chamber music recordings have earned worldwide critical acclaim, including the 2007 release for Naxos entitled Synergy of single and double concertos with clarinet featuring Yeh, his wife Teresa Reilly, and his daughter Molly Yeh.